-For over a decade, Shiben has been actively involved in formulating new ways for government agencies and NGOs to respond to contending demands for justice within Indian cities, first in his role as the Associate Director of the Urban Design Research Institute in Mumbai and more recently as a Research Fellow at the MIT Urbanization Laboratory, and more recently as a Short-Term Consultant to the World Bank.
+Since 2003, Shiben has worked with government agencies and NGOs on how best to respond to competing demands for justice in Indian cities, first in his role as the Associate Director of the Urban Design Research Institute in Mumbai, subsequently as a Research Fellow in the MIT Urbanization Laboratory, and more recently as a Short-Term Consultant to the World Bank.

 Disclaimer: All work represents the views of the INDIVIDUAL ARTISTS & AUTHORS who created them, and are not those of the school or museum of the Art Institute.